leanprover/fp-lean/functional-programming-lean/src/dependent-types/typed-queries.md

 ```output info
 {{#example_out Examples/DependentTypes/DB.lean dbEqNoSplit}}
 ```
-This is because type class search doesn't automatically check each possibility for `t`'s value.
-The solution is to use pattern matching to refine the types of `x` and `y`:
+Just as in the nested pairs universe, type class search doesn't automatically check each possibility for `t`'s value The solution is to use pattern matching to refine the types of `x` and `y`:
 ```lean
 {{#example_decl Examples/DependentTypes/DB.lean dbEq}}